 Call Our Hazardous and Defective Stairs Lawyers Today

 When defective and dangerous stairs are to blame, it is best to talk with an attorney about your options.
-If Lugar Law PC finds evidence that the property owner is responsible for a stair defect and your injuries, we can represent you in a premises liability lawsuit and insurance claim.
+If Lugar Injury Law finds evidence that the property owner is responsible for a stair defect and your injuries, we can represent you in a premises liability lawsuit and insurance claim.